-With the coming weekend shaping up to the be the first in a long, hot summer, we’ve got a lot of warm weather and high temperatures ahead of us - which is great for lazing around in parks and at beaches, but if you’re trapped inside while the temperature sizzles outside, it begs the question: how hot is too hot to go to work or school?
+The first dog days of a long, hot summer have arrived and we’ve got a lot of warm weather and high temperatures ahead of us - which can be great for lazing around in parks and at beaches, but if you’re trapped inside while the temperature sizzles outside, it begs the question: how hot is too hot to go to work or school?

 Hot weather in Germany: more than an irregular occurrence